On the principal Ricci curvatures of a Riemannian 3-manifold: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan.
-The authors kindly thank Benjamin Schmidt and Wolfgang Ziller for helpful discussions regarding Theorem \ref{thm:main}, as well as Robert L. Bryant.
+This work was supported by the World Premier International Research Center Initiative (WPI), MEXT, Japan; this manuscript first appeared when both authors were members of the Kavli Institute for the Physics and Mathematics of the Universe (IPMU), University of Tokyo, Japan.
+We kindly thank Benjamin Schmidt, Wolfgang Ziller, and Robert Bryant for very helpful discussions.